-28 requirement would impose reporting and itemization requirements on the Federal account

-1 that would exceed those of the Act.
+conducted by it (which were the primary fundraising activity for both accounts) to the non-Federal account.
+The Commission stated that, under the circumstances presented, it should interpret the Act's preemption provision in a manner that recognizes the State's interest with respect to the reporting obligations of a non-Federal political committee and the receipts and disbursements for non-Federal election purposes.
+The Commission concluded that the Act would not preempt the State from requiring the non-Federal account to report the original source of the funds transferred from the Federal account and the fundraising expenses allocable to such transferred funds.
+It also concluded that the Act would preempt the State from requiring the non-Federal account to report all other receipts and disbursements of the Federal account in a consolidated report because such a requirement would impose reporting and itemization requirements on the Federal account that would exceed those of the Act.
 Advisory Opinion 1986-27.
-See also Advisory Opinion 1986-5 (Commission concluded that, with respect to a transfer from a Federal 2 candidate's committee to his committee for election to non-Federal office, the Act would 3 not preempt application of the State law, citing, as examples, any State statute limits on 4 the amount of the transfer or the reporting of the transfer "by the transferee committee"); 5 Advisory Opinion 1986-29 (Commission concluded that the Act preempted the 6 7 application of State law to Federal candidates with respect to proposed slate card activities, but did not preempt the State's requirement that the Federal candidate provide 8 certain information to the non-Federal candidates that they needed for reporting 9 purposes).
-10
+See also Advisory Opinion 1986-5 (Commission concluded that, with respect to a transfer from a Federal candidate's committee to his committee for election to non-Federal office, the Act would not preempt application of the State law, citing, as examples, any State statute limits on the amount of the transfer or the reporting of the transfer "by the transferee committee"); Advisory Opinion 1986-29 (Commission concluded that the Act preempted the application of State law to Federal candidates with respect to proposed slate card activities, but did not preempt the State's requirement that the Federal candidate provide certain information to the non-Federal candidates that they needed for reporting purposes).

-Based on the foregoing, the Commission concludes that the CWF solicitation 11 materials as presented and the activities of the CWF non-Federal account are not 12 protected from the application of the State statute by 2 U.S.C. §453.
-Specifically, the Act 13 would not preempt the application of the disclaimer requirements of State law to the 14 CWF solicitations of donations to its non-Federal account from solicitees in 15 Pennsylvania.
-In addition, the Act would not preempt the application of the Pennsylvania 16 registration and reporting requirements to CWF's non-Federal account and with respect 17 to professional fundraising counsels or professional solicitors conducting services with 18 19 respect to such solicitations (as well as such persons who provide services solely with respect to the operations of the non-Federal account).
-The Act would not preempt the 20 Bureau from requiring that certain amounts expended by the Federal account be included 21 in any financial statements required to be filed by the CWF non-Federal account.
-These 22 23 would be the amounts spent for contribution solicitation (and other) expenses that are allocable (on some reasonable basis) to the non-Federal portion of the CWF receipts.
-24 Under the circumstances presented, the Act would preempt the application of the State's 25 registration and reporting requirements to the Federal account, or with respect to 26 27 solicitations that solicit contributions to the Federal account only.
+Based on the foregoing, the Commission concludes that the CWF solicitation materials as presented and the activities of the CWF non-Federal account are not protected from the application of the State statute by 2 U.S.C. §453.
+Specifically, the Act would not preempt the application of the disclaimer requirements of State law to the CWF solicitations of donations to its non-Federal account from solicitees in Pennsylvania.
+In addition, the Act would not preempt the application of the Pennsylvania registration and reporting requirements to CWF's non-Federal account, including those that may apply to professional fundraising counsels or professional solicitors who perform services related to such solicitations.
+11 The Act would not preempt the Bureau from requiring that certain amounts expended by the Federal account be included in any financial statements required to be filed by the CWF non-Federal account.
+These would be the amounts spent for contribution solicitation (and other) expenses that are allocable (on some reasonable basis) to the non-Federal portion of the CWF receipts.
+Under the circumstances presented, the Act would preempt the application of the State's registration and reporting requirements to the Federal account, or with respect to solicitations that solicit contributions to the Federal account only.
 See Advisory Opinion 1986-27.
-28